Responsible and sustainable tourism in the Drakensberg

 Your hosts are Andrew and Conny Attwood and we have lived here in the Drakensberg region for more than 20 years.
-We moved here from Germany leaving a corporate lifestyle behind us, in search of living a slower and more self sufficient lifestyle.
+Andrew is South African and Conny is from Germany.
+We moved to the Drakensberg leaving a corporate lifestyle behind us, in search of living a slower and more self sufficient lifestyle.

 20 Years ago an antbear lived under the rotted floorboards in a ruin on a dilapidated farm in rural Kwazulu Natal.
 Conny and I discovered this ruin and our journey of sustainable living started.
 We were sad when the Antbear moved out due to our renovations and made itself a home on the hill.
 Its spirit lives on through the name of our lodge.

 Our purpose at Antbear Lodge is to build a future for ourselves and our community